Sabotnik/static-site/_posts/2015-06-08-chap-turns-one.md

 We were thrilled to obtain generous funds from private donors to support a three-day training program for 30 men this June.
 Men will be instructed on basic public health topics and will have one day of overlap with the CHW refresher program for joint training on female genital mutilation, gender-based violence, and family planning.&nbsp;

-Be sure to “Like” us on Facebook for updates on CHAP and all of the other programs Empower Tanzania facilitates for the betterment of those living in rural Tanzania.
+Be sure to [“Like” us on Facebook ](https://www.facebook.com/EmpowerTZ/){: target="_blank"}for updates on CHAP and all of the other programs Empower Tanzania facilitates for the betterment of those living in rural Tanzania.
 Happy birthday, CHAP!